New: morning proactivity checks

 Evidence

-redirects 3 time cost ~46 min prevention hook active
+redirects 3 time cost ~46 min guardrail active

 Active